cdrischler/cdrischler.github.io/_pages/about.md

   - /about.html
 ---

+**This website is under construction!**

+My name is Christian Drischler.
 I'm an Assistant Professor of Physics and [FRIB](https://frib.msu.edu/) Bridge Faculty at the [Institute of Nuclear and Particle Physics (INPP)](https://inpp.ohio.edu/~inpp/) at Ohio University.
 I'm also a member of the [FRIB Theory Alliance Executive Board](https://www.fribtheoryalliance.org/content/executive_board.php).

+My research is at the intersection of theoretical nuclear physics and nuclear astrophysics.
+I'm using microscopic methods to shed light on strongly interacting, dense matter in the universe.

 My current research interests include:
 * Neutron stars